thakurajayL/drsm/README.md

     -  Through notification other PODS should detect if CHUNK is claimed
     -  Run large number of clients and bring down replicaset by 1..All other pod would try to claim chunks of crashed pod. we should see only 1 client claiming it successfully
-    -  Allocate more than 1000 ids..
-See if New chunk is allocated
-    -  MongoDB instance restart
     -  If some pod is started late and already there are number of documents in collections.
 Then does stream provide old docs as well ?
-    - Test if same chunk added to DB..Does DRSM handle error and retry other Chunk
+No. Added code to read existing docs.
-    - Multiple Pods trying to allocate same Chunkid. dbInsert only succeeds for one client
+    -  Multiple Pods trying to allocate same Chunkid. dbInsert only succeeds for one client.
+Does DRSM handle error and retry other Chunk
+    -  Clear Separation of demux API vs regular CLIENT API
+    -  Callback should be available where chunk scanning (resource id usage) can be done with help of application
+    -  Pod identity is IP address + Pod Name

 TODO:
-    -  What happens if app call setMongoDB separately and also initializes the drsm
-    -  Clear Separation of demux API vs regular CLIENT API
-    -  callback should be available where chunk scanning (resource id usage) can be done with help of application
+    -  IP address allocation
+    -  MongoDB instance restart
-    -  Rst counter to be appended to identify pod.
+    -  Rst counter to be appended to identify pod.PodId should be = K8s Pod Id + Rst Count.
-    -  provide IP address also as pod identify
+       This makes sure that restarted pod even if it comes with same name then we treat it differently

+    -  Allocate more than 1000 ids..
+See if New chunk is allocated
     -  min REST APIs to trigger { allocate, claim }
     -  Update document needs to figure out if its update for Chunk or update for Keepalive, since we are sharing collection
-    -  PodId should be = K8s Pod Id + Rst Count.
-This makes sure that restarted pod even if it comes with same name then we treat it differently
-    -  Database module handlign multiple connections.
-    -  IP address allocation
-    -  PostAPI to accept customData